akave-ai/akave-docs/content/js-docker-example-code.md

 ![Akave Faucet](/images/faucet.gif)

+**Blockchain Explorer:** [http://explorer.akave.ai](http://explorer.akave.ai)

+### Step 3: Run the Akave Link Container

+Run the container and specify the `PRIVATE_KEY` environment variable and the `NODE_ADDRESS` public endpoint.

+The Node Address (`NODE_ADDRESS`) is ➔ `connect.akave.ai:5500`

+The private key is the private key of an EVM wallet address.
+For steps on how to access this private key see this example using [Metamask](https://support.metamask.io/configure/accounts/how-to-export-an-accounts-private-key/).

 {{< callout type="warning" >}}
   **Always be careful when dealing with your private key.
-Double-check that you’re not hardcoding it anywhere or committing it to Git.
-Remember: anyone with access to your private key has complete control over your funds.**
+Double-check that you’re hard-coding it anywhere and not committing it to Git.**

+  **Remember: Anyone with access to your private key has complete control over your funds.**

   Ensure you’re not reusing a private key that’s been deployed on other EVM chains.
 Each blockchain has its own attack vectors, and reusing keys across chains exposes you to cross-chain vulnerabilities.
 Keep separate keys to maintain isolation and protect your assets.
 {{< /callout >}}

-**Blockchain Explorer:** [http://explorer.akave.ai](http://explorer.akave.ai)

-### Step 3: Run the Akave Link Container

-Run the container and specify the `PRIVATE_KEY` environment variable.

-{{< callout type="info" >}}
-  With Akavelink, we expect you to use the blockchain-enabled storage network on port **5500**.
-{{< /callout >}}

-### Node Address Public Endpoint

-**Node Address (`NODE_ADDRESS`) ➔** `connect.akave.ai:5500`

 ### Run the Akave Link Docker Container